-Pegasus2 R4 back view
+Pegasus2 M4 back view

 Feature Description Thunderbolt Ports Use a Thunderbolt cable to connect the Pegasus2 to a Thunderbolt ready computer.
 This connection completes the physical link, it is the path through which the SATA link is established.
-Cooling Vents The cooling vents on the back should be clear and unobstructed to allow proper airflow for disk and system cooling.
-Note that the air intake vents located on the front of the enclosure should also be unobstructed.
 Power Receptacle Use only the power cord shipped with the device to connect the power.
 Insert one end of the power cord into the power receptacle and insert the other end into a suitable power source such as a wall outlet or a power strip.